 different styles of drop tanks.

-clear parts are the most disappoint part of the kit, both the bubble
+parts are the most disappointing part of the kit, both the

 one must find a substitute or leave the canopy open.
-The other clear
+Some folks

 it does say they were printed in Italy so Cartograph is a likely

-excellent ad a great number of stencils are provided although not all
+excellent and a great number of stencils are provided although

 for the code letters which are almost always better trimmed down